Remember that time I told you about how I set out to make my own assessment program? If not, you can read it here.

 There you have it!
 I hope you can learn from some of the mis-planning that I did when I tired to get my assessments in order.

 If you'd like to learn more about assessments, I would love for you to sign up for my FREE COURSE: Create a Preschool Assessment Plan that Works!
-You can sign up by clicking below:
+You can sign up below: